rajesh-gonuguntla/samplebunyan/README.md

-This sample app is to demonstrate using bunyan helper.
+This sample app is to demonstrate simple bunyan helper.